HumptyDumpy01/HumptyDumpy01/README.md

 # Hello!
 Nikolas is here! 👋
 ⚡ I am a full-stack developer from Ukraine who adores building e-commerce full-stack applications from scratch, starting from design, front-end and backend implementation, finishing with the deployment!
 ## Technologies I use in my projects:
+- CI/CD
-- HTML, CSS, SCSS, JS
+- HTML, CSS, SCSS, JS, TS
-- TS
+- TailwindCSS
 - React
+- Next.js
 - Angular
-- Next.js
-- Node.js
-- Express
 - Nest.js
+- Golang
 - Docker
-- and more...
+- Figma

 <!--
 **HumptyDumpy01/HumptyDumpy01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.